School of Medicine

 Associate Professor of Ophthalmology

 BioJennifer Rose-Nussbaumer is a board-certified ophthalmologist and fellowship-trained cornea specialist at the Byers Eye Institute at Stanford University.
-Her clinical practice focuses on lamellar keratoplasty such as Descemet Membrane Endothelial Keratoplasty (DMEK), Ultrathin-Descemet Stripping Automated Endothelial Keratoplasty (UT-DSAEK), and Deep Anterior Lamellar Keratoplasty (DALK), as well as cataract surgery.
-After completing her fellowship in corneal transplantation at the University of California, San Francisco, she stayed on faculty and remained there until she transitioned to Stanford in 2021.
+Her clinical practice focuses on corneal transplant, complex cataract surgery and treatment of infectious keratitis.
+After completing her fellowship in Cornea and External Disease at the University of California, San Francisco, she stayed on faculty and remained there until she transitioned to Stanford in 2021.
+She continues to collaborate closely with the FI Proctor Foundation as an Associate Proctor Researcher.

-As a native of Northern California, she loves spending time with her husband, three sons and Bernese Mountain Dog, Kenji, exploring California's natural beauty through hiking and camping.
+As a native of Northern California, she loves spending time with her family and Bernese Mountain Dog, Kenji, exploring California's natural beauty through hiking and camping.

 Current Research and Scholarly InterestsMy research interest is imaging informatics--ways computers can work with images to leverage their rich information content and to help physicians use images to guide personalized care.
 Work in our lab thus lies at the intersection of biomedical informatics and imaging science.